 Contemporary landscape design must tackle pressing challenges.
 So while our landscape solutions help create inspiring places, they are also strategies to produce more liveable cities, greater biodiversity and resilience to climate change, and better resource management.

 Our landscape designers help steer sustainable outcomes on projects of any scale.
-We contribute to masterplans for new cities and renewal schemes worldwide.
-We are as well equipped to design landscape for major infrastructure projects as we are for streetscapes, the public realm, mixed-use developments, ecological habitats and green roofs.
+We contribute to strategic development plans, masterplans for new cities and mixed-use developments, major infrastructure projects as well as streetscapes, public realm, green building solutions (green roofs, green walls) and ecological habitats.

-We develop and realise pragmatic ideas that are economic and achievable as well as being better for people and the environment.
-For clients and design teams, we play an important interpretative role: taking the advice of environmental specialists and translating it into deliverable plans.
+For clients and design teams, we play an important interpretative role: taking the advice and proposals of many environmental specialists and translating these into coherent deliverable plans.

 Informing better outcomes

-At Arup, landscape designers work closely with other specialists to produce more rounded solutions.
-We become part of integrated design teams from the start of complex projects such as the Pinewood Studios masterplan and the UK’s High Speed 1.
+At Arup, landscape designers work closely with other specialists to produce multiple benefits solutions.
+We become part of integrated design teams from the start of complex projects such as the UK’s High Speed 1 and the Queen Elizabeth Olympic Park.
 By contributing early, we add greater value – whether by informing better designs, helping secure planning consents, or finding programme savings in cost, time and resources.

-On High Speed 1 we worked closely with Arup engineers to set the railway unobtrusively within the landscape.
-To achieve that effect, we designed subtle landscape interventions using millions of cubic metres of excavated spoil – a resource-efficient approach that also significantly cut the costs of transporting and disposing of waste.
+On High Speed 1 and 2 rail projects we worked closely with Arup engineers and environmental teams to bring together an integrated design that sets the railway unobtrusively within the landscape.
+To achieve that effect, we designed subtle landscape interventions using millions of cubic metres of excavated spoil – a resource-efficient approach that resulted in significant cost savings for the project, whilst also sustainably cutting the costs of transporting and disposing of vast quantities of excavated material.